edgedb/edgedb/docs/intro/quickstart/connecting.rst

 .. edb:split-section::

+  With TypeScript, there are three ways to run a query: use a string EdgeQL query, use the ``queries`` generator to turn a string of EdgeQL into a TypeScript function, or use the query builder API to build queries dynamically in a type-safe manner.
+In this tutorial, you will use the TypeScript query builder API.

+  This query builder must be generated any time the schema changes, so a hook has been added to the ``gel.toml`` file to generate the query builder any time the schema is updated.
 Moving beyond this simple query, use the query builder API to insert a few ``Deck`` objects into the database, and then select them back.

   .. edb:split-point::